3 Highlights of the Annapurna

 A hard one to miss, Annapurna Base Camp Trek is the obvious holy grail of this trek.
-At 4,130 m, trekkers are surrounded on all sides by spectacular snow-capped peaks.
-So, like the supreme Annapurna I (8,091m) and its sisters Annapurna South, Annapurna Fang, Annapurna III.
-You will also have good views of Hiunchuli, Gangapurna, Khangsar Kang, Tent Peak.
+At 4,130 m, trekkers are surrounded by spectacular snow-capped peaks.
+So, like the supreme Annapurna I (8,091m) and its sisters Annapurna South, Annapurna Fang, and Annapurna III.
+You will also have good views of Hiunchuli, Gangapurna, Khangsar Kang, and Tent Peak.
 And the iconic Machapuchare, also known as Fishtail Mountain.

 Our favorite way to approach the final stages of the ABC Trek is to spend the night at Machapuchare Base Camp.
 Then get up early the next morning and trek the last 2-3 hours up to Annapurna Base Camp in time to watch the sunrise over the Annapurna mountain range.

 Some would argue that the Annapurna Base Camp trek is as much a culinary experience as it is a natural one.
 All along the trail, you’ll come across welcoming teahouses serving steaming Dal Bhat, mouthwatering Mo: Mos and the staple dessert of the region – homemade apple pie.

 Jhinu Hot Springs